 - A roundup of 50 of the BEST Star Wars food ideas.

 Because throughout the movie BB8 charmed us by sticking his head around corners, I was inspired to make these “peeking droid” cookies.

 Hey, what’s Chewbacca doing in there?

-To make Star Wars cookies, first prepare cookie dough according to the recipe, cut out squares, bake and let cool.
+First prepare cookie dough according to the recipe, cut out squares, bake and let cool.
 Then, prepare royal icing according to the recipe.
 Dye it white with food coloring.
 Prepare a disposable decorating bag with size 3 tip and fill with some of the icing.
 Close tightly with a rubber band.
 Thin additional icing to flooding consistency (so it folds into itself when a spoonful is overturned) and fill an empty decorating bag.
 Outline the cookies with the first bag of icing.
 Snip the tip of the thinned icing bag and pipe back and forth to fill the cookie.
 Let the icing dry well, overnight.
 For tips on cookie decorating, click here.
 Then, draw your designs with food writers.
 For tons of tips on how to use and where to buy food writers, click HERE.
 Food writers do not come in gray, so I did not add gray to my droids.
 If you’d like to, you may mix white and black food coloring and paint gray with a small paint brush.
 Let the cookies dry, wrap and give.